Vaasa University of Applied Sciences: Programmes

-There are approximately 500 degree students in the ten adult education degree programmes.
-In the Open University of Applied Sciences you can add onto your professional skills or take degree-oriented studies.
-VAMK also offers degree programmes leading to a polytechnic master's degree.
-Specialisation studies are aimed at those already in the working life to supplement their professional skills.
-There is also continuing education for businesses and organisations in all fields taught at VAMK.

 International profile

-Internationality, multilingualism and multiculturalism are an integral part of teaching and everyday activities at VAMK.
+Around one eleventh of all VAMK students are those studying abroad.
 Yearly about 300 students from abroad, in addition to some 80 exchange students, pursue studies leading to a degree.

 Each student can choose to get international experience by taking part of the studies or the practical training abroad.
 Yearly approximately 150 students of VAMK go abroad.

-Modern learning environment

-The learning and research premises at VAMK are up-to-date and well-equipped with modern facilities.
-Two campuses are located in the city centre and Palosaari, within walking distance from each other.
-Technobothnia, the technology research and teaching laboratory, provides engineering students with an excellent platform to participate in projects introducing the latest technology.
-The Tritonia academic library and learning centre serves research, education and studying at the institutions of higher education in Vaasa.

-Vaasa City

-Vaasa city is located by the Gulf of Bothnia in the west of Finland.
-With 60,000 inhabitants Vaasa is a lively centre for culture, education and tourism.
-Vaasa is in fact one of the biggest student cities in Finland.
-In total, the local student population exceeds 12,000 making every fifth person in Vaasa a student of higher education which guarantees diverse services involved in student activities and free time.

-Student activity

-The student union VAMOK provides spare-time activities, and more importantly, represents the interests of the students in the administration of VAMK.

 Alumnus of the Year

 In October, 2021, the Vaasa University of Applied Sciences held their first ever alumni event and chose the alumnus of the year.
 The award for Alumnus of the Year was given for the first time to Lukumanu Iddrisu, a community builder and an employee of Wärtsilä.
 The Alumnus of the Year award is given to a VAMK alumnus from any of the schools (Business, Engineering and Health Care & Social Sciences) who has distinguished him/herself and has made a positive impact on and off campus following the VAMK values of professionality, sympathy, integrity, responsibility and openness.